Prem Saran Satsangi: Family

 Satsangi sahab got married on 11 November 1958 (Deepavali) to P.Bn.
 Satyavati and they have 2 daughters, Prem Pyari and Dayal Pyari, who are both married.

 Research papers

-Satsangi has published 90 research papers and has attended several national and international conferences.
+Satsangi Sahab has published 90 research papers and has attended several national and international conferences.
 His major contributions are in the field of Applied systems engineering including socio-economic systems such as transportation and energy systems.